 Public Affairs: Be a voice for canola producers on matters pertaining to research and canola industry development.

 Grower Relations: Provide producers with relevant and valuable resources to support canola production.

 Canola Promotion: Increase awareness, demand, and value for canola and its products.

 All commodity boards, commissions and marketing boards in Saskatchewan, including SaskCanola, are regulated under the Agri-Food Act and monitored by Agri-Food Council.
 Council members are appointed by and accountable to the Minister of Agriculture.
 SaskCanola is governed by the Saskatchewan Canola Development Plan Regulations.

 Elections for SaskCanola’s Board of Directors are held every two years in the fall (2020, 2022, 2024).
 Farmers who have paid canola levy within the two years prior to an election and not requested a refund are eligible to run in the election.
-Interested parties can call the SaskCanola office to request a nominations package and complete the requirements before the deadline.
+Interested parties can either download a copy of the nomination package or call the SaskCanola office to request one and complete the requirements before the deadline.
 Requirements include the submission of a biography and the signatures of five registered canola producers.
 Directors are elected for a four year term and are eligible to run for a second term, for a total of eight years.

 - opens November 2, 2020 at 8:30am CST